SleakStick/NvimConfig/readme.md

 For windows you should put the config in `AppData/Local/nvim/`.
 It should work however i have found the NvimTree to be pretty slow on Windows

-3. Launch and enjoy your new Latex IDE.
+3. Launch neovim using the `nvim`, type in `:Lazy` to open the LazyNvim package manager, the press `I` to install all and finally `:q` to quit the LazyNvim package manager and enjoy your new IDE.

 # Usage